-- 4. AUTO REFRESH, SELF REFRESH and LOAD MODE REGISTER commands may only be issued when all banks are idle. - 5.
-A BURST TERMINATE command cannot be issued to another bank; it applies to the bank represented by the current state only. - 6.
+4. AUTO REFRESH, SELF REFRESH, and LOAD MODE REGISTER commands may only be issued when all banks are idle.

+- 5. A BURST TERMINATE command cannot be issued to another bank; it applies to the bank represented by the current state only. - 6.
 All states and sequences not shown are illegal or reserved. - 7.
 READs or WRITEs to bank m listed in the Command (Action) column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled. - 8.
-CONCURRENT AUTO PRECHARGE: Bank n will initiate the auto precharge command when its burst has been interrupted by bank m's burst. - 9.
+Concurrent auto precharge: Bank n will initiate the auto precharge command when its burst has been interrupted by bank m's burst. - 9.
 Burst in bank n continues as initiated. - 10.
-For a READ without auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the READ on bank n, CAS latency later (Figure 7). - 11.
-For a READ without auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the READ on bank n when registered (Figures 9 and 10).
+For a READ without auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the READ on bank n, CL later (Figure 11 on page 23). - 11.
+For a READ without auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the READ on bank n when registered (Figure 13 and Figure 14 on page 25).
 DQM should be used one clock prior to the WRITE command to prevent bus contention. - 12.
-For a WRITE without auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the WRITE on bank n when registered (Figure 17), with the data-out appearing CAS latency later.
+For a WRITE without auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the WRITE on bank n when registered (Figure 21 on page 30), with the data-out appearing CL later.
 The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m. - 13.
-For a WRITE without auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the WRITE on bank n when registered (Figure 15).
+For a WRITE without auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the WRITE on bank n when registered (Figure 19 on page 29).
 The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m. - 14.
-For a READ with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the READ on bank n, CAS latency later.
-The PRECHARGE to bank n will begin when the READ to bank m is registered (Figure 24). - 15.
+For a READ with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the READ on bank n, CL later.
+The PRECHARGE to bank n will begin when the READ to bank m is registered (Figure 28 on page 35). - 15.
 For a READ with auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the READ on bank n when registered.
 DQM should be used two clocks prior to the WRITE command to prevent bus contention.
-The PRECHARGE to bank n will begin when the WRITE to bank m is registered (Figure 25). - 16.
-For a WRITE with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the WRITE on bank n when registered, with the data-out appearing CAS latency later.
-The PRECHARGE to bank n will begin after t WR is met, where t WR begins when the READ to bank m is registered.
-The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m (Figure 26). - 17.
+The PRECHARGE to bank n will begin when the WRITE to bank m is registered (Figure 29 on page 36). - 16.
+For a WRITE with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the WRITE on bank n when registered, with the data-out appearing CL later.
+The PRECHARGE to bank n will begin after ^tWR is met, where ^tWR begins when the READ to bank m is registered.
+The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m (Figure 30 on page 36). - 17.
 For a WRITE with auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the WRITE on bank n when registered.
 The PRECHARGE to bank n will begin after t WR is met, where t WR begins when the WRITE to bank m is registered.
-The last valid WRITE to bank n will be data registered one clock prior to the WRITE to bank m (Figure 27).
+The last valid WRITE to bank n will be data registered one clock prior to the WRITE to bank m (Figure 31 on page 37).